Landlord is Selling a Tenanted Property

 Posted By Balatidis Legal Services On 09-05-2020

 Landlord is Selling a Tenanted Property If a landlord is selling a tenanted property they may do so as long as they are in compliance with the Residential Tenancies Act, 2006 (RTA).
 Once the tenanted property has been sold, the landlord must fill out the appropriate notice and serve it onto the tenants.
 The landlord must give the tenants 60 days-notice with the termination date being the last day of the rental period.
 The landlord may then immediately apply to the Landlord and Tenant Board (LTB) for a hearing date.
-At the hearing, the landlord will need to prove the following: • That the tenanted property has been sold and the deal is firm; • Confirmation by way of affidavit or declaration that the buyers will be living in the property; and • The compensation has been paid to the tenant.
+At the hearing, the landlord will need to prove the following: • That the tenanted property has been sold and the deal is firm; • Confirmation by way of affidavit or declaration that the buyers will be living in the property for a period of no less than one year; and • The compensation has been paid to the tenant.

 The comments are closed.